sarankumar2180/SampleReadMe/README.md

 **Step 3:** Initialize with License Key.

-You can copy the license key from the **Overview** section in the Console dashboard.
+You can copy the license key from the Overview section in the Console dashboard and paste it in the Appdelegate like below.
    ```gradle
 let LICENSE_KEY = "xxxxxxxxxxxxxxxxxxxxxx" //"YOUR_LICENSE_KEY"
    ```
-To integrate and run Mirrorfly UIKit in your app, you need to initialize it first.
-Initialize the MirrorFlyUI instance through your view controller

 > **Note :**  Use below to configure SDK in AppDelegate.